On-Page SEO Tactics For WordPress: A Step By Step Guide

-If you are using WordPress, you can optimize your title tag with the help of Yoast SEO plugin.
+Again, on WordPress, you can optimize your title tag with the help of Yoast SEO plugin.

 It will tell you the presence of your keyword in the title tag, its optimal length and will also show you a preview of how it looks in the search results.